 - Enable PowerShell Remoting.
 For more information about PowerShell Remoting, see the section Running SIF Remotely. - Install all the prerequisites.
 For more information about the prerequisites, see the section Install the Prerequisites. - 3.
-Create the c:\resourcefiles folder on every machine that will be assigned a Sitecore server role or will run Solr. - 4.
-Configure the Web Server Role (IIS).
+Create the c:\resourcefiles folder on every machine that will be assigned a Sitecore server role or will run Solr.

-5.4.2.
+5.3.2.
 Run the distributed installation script for the XM Scaled topology